NotArne/DLAutoGen/README.md

 The program works only on pure C functions in C libraries.
 The header files must be correct.

 ### Security
-Please check the command line parameters carefully to avoid Code Injections!!!
+Please check the command line parameters carefully to avoid Code Injections!